TransDigm Group (NYSE:TDG) Rating Lowered to Hold at SunTrust Banks

-TransDigm Group (NYSE:TDG) was downgraded by stock analysts at SunTrust Banks from a “buy” rating to a “hold” rating in a research report issued to clients and investors on Wednesday, MarketBeat.com reports.
+SunTrust Banks lowered shares of TransDigm Group (NYSE:TDG) from a buy rating to a hold rating in a report released on Wednesday, BenzingaRatingsTable reports.
 SunTrust Banks also issued estimates for TransDigm Group’s Q3 2020 earnings at $0.85 EPS, FY2020 earnings at $11.08 EPS and FY2021 earnings at $9.17 EPS.

-A number of other analysts have also recently weighed in on the stock.
-Jefferies Financial Group increased their price objective on shares of TransDigm Group from $270.00 to $350.00 and gave the stock a “hold” rating in a report on Monday, May 11th.
-Credit Suisse Group dropped their price objective on shares of TransDigm Group from $439.00 to $380.00 and set an “outperform” rating on the stock in a report on Wednesday, May 6th.
-Barclays reaffirmed a “buy” rating on shares of TransDigm Group in a report on Sunday, March 22nd.
-Canaccord Genuity reissued a “buy” rating on shares of TransDigm Group in a research note on Tuesday, June 30th.
-Finally, Bank of America cut shares of TransDigm Group from a “buy” rating to an “underperform” rating in a research note on Wednesday, March 18th.
+Other research analysts also recently issued reports about the stock.
+UBS Group raised their price target on shares of TransDigm Group from $450.00 to $495.00 and gave the company a buy rating in a report on Thursday, June 11th.
+Zacks Investment Research raised shares of TransDigm Group from a sell rating to a hold rating and set a $370.00 price target for the company in a report on Tuesday, July 7th.
+Bank of America downgraded shares of TransDigm Group from a buy rating to an underperform rating in a report on Wednesday, March 18th.
+Jefferies Financial Group raised their price target on shares of TransDigm Group from $270.00 to $350.00 and gave the company a hold rating in a report on Monday, May 11th.
+Finally, Credit Suisse Group cut their price target on shares of TransDigm Group from $439.00 to $380.00 and set an outperform rating for the company in a report on Wednesday, May 6th.
 One equities research analyst has rated the stock with a sell rating, nine have given a hold rating and six have given a buy rating to the stock.
-The company has an average rating of “Hold” and a consensus target price of $476.00.
+The company has an average rating of Hold and a consensus target price of $476.00.

 About TransDigm Group